generalNada/theColorMode/README.md

 - **🔄 New Game**: Resets the game, brings back all elements, and randomizes positions
 - **🔊 Sound**: Toggle sound effects on/off (saved to browser storage)
 - **🗣️ Voice**: Toggle voice announcements on/off (saved to browser storage)
+- **🌙/🌞 Dark Mode**: Force all background colors to be dark, or allow any color (saved to browser storage)
 - **❓ How to Play**: Quick instructions and tips

 Each control has a full explanation in the menu so you always know what it does!